abidkhanM/GPSTracking/README.md

-# Artificient GPS Tracking & Data Collection App
+# GPS Tracking & Data Collection App

 A modern Android app for real-time GPS tracking, trip history, and settings management, built with Jetpack Compose and MVVM architecture.